bthtsang/DeepClassifierNoveltyDetection/README.md

 At first sight the above command may look overwhelming, here's a list explaining what each parameter controls.
 - Input/Output parameters:
   - `--sim_type`: name of output directory, to be appended after `./keras_logs/`.
 In the above example, training results and neural network weights will be stored under `./keras_logs/asassn/`.
-  - `--survey_files`: location of input light curves.
+  - `--survey_files`: location of the pkl file containing input light curves.
 Example code for converting raw light curves into a single pkl file can be found in `light_curve.py`.
 - Autoencoder parameters:
   - `--batch_size`: size of the minibatch (number of light curve sequences) used in training.
   - `--nb_epoch`: number of epochs to train the joint network for; in the case of sequential training, this controls the number of epochs for autoencoder training.